retropool/Cyber-Power-UPS-Metrics/README.md

 # Cyber Power UPS Metrics
 How to grab Cyber Power UPS Metrics and manipulate them for use with Prometheus Text Collector.
 In this example I was running Ubuntu 20.04 LTS.

-Power Panel will echo the below UPS stats which aren't JSON friendly (sudo pwrstat -status)
+Power Panel will echo the below UPS stats which aren't JSON friendly (sudo pwrstat -status).

         The UPS information shows as following: